Wanted (2008 film): Plot

 After several successful missions, Wesley has an unexpected shootout with Cross, and accidentally kills the Exterminator.
 Sloan sends Wesley after Cross—and secretly gives Fox a mission to kill Wesley, saying that his name has come up in the Loom.
 Wesley realizes that Cross used a traceable bullet for the first time (as his previous kills were all untraceable).
 Wesley traces it to a man named Pekwarsky.
 He and Fox capture Pekwarsky, who arranges a meeting with Cross.
 Wesley faces Cross alone on a moving train, which Fox later causes to derail.
 While Cross saves Wesley from falling, Wesley shoots him.
 Before dying, Cross reveals that he is Wesley's real father.
 Wesley was recruited because he was the only person Cross would not kill.
 After free-falling into a river, Wesley is retrieved by Pekwarsky, who explains that Sloan started manufacturing targets for profit after his name appeared in the Loom.
 Cross discovered the truth, went rogue, and started killing Fraternity members to keep them away from his son.

 In order to finish what his father started, Wesley decides to kill Sloan.
 He attacks the base using explosive rats and kills the surviving Fraternity assassins in a shootout.
 Entering Sloan's office, he is surrounded by Fox and the remaining assassins.
 Wesley discloses Sloan's deception, and Sloan admits his name appeared in the Loom alongside the names of those present, saying he had acted to protect them.
 He gives the members a choice: kill themselves, per the code, or kill Wesley and use their skills to control the world.
 As the others choose to kill Wesley, Fox curves a bullet around the room, choosing to follow the code and kill everyone, including herself, and Sloan escapes in the mayhem.

 Wesley, penniless again due to his bank account being wiped out by Sloan, apparently returns to his desk job.
 Sloan arrives to kill him but is shocked when the person is revealed to be a decoy.
 Wesley subsequently kills Sloan with a sniper rifle from Cross' apartment miles away.
+After professing his newfound free will, Wesley looks at the audience and asks "what the fuck have you done lately".